lancechincodes/lancechincodes/README.md

 I am a software engineer who loves learning and applying the latest full-stack technologies.
 With a background in mechanical engineering and as the 2021-2022 former president of the Society of Asian Scientists and Engineers, I thrive in problem-solving situations and enjoy the challenge of breaking down problems into smaller tasks.

-With experience in instructing programming workshops and engineering courses in my free time, I've developed an aptitude for leading team environments.
+With experience in instructing programming workshops and engineering courses in my free time, I've also developed an aptitude for leading team environments.
 I've found teaching not only to be a fulfilling hobby but an excellent contributor to my growth as a compassionate and perceptive leader.

 Currently, I am learning React Native to build mobile apps, refactoring my current projects, and actively seeking full-stack software engineering positions!